Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Experimental Evaluation

-This controller is able to synchronize the motions of the two fingers within the soft gripper as in Fig.~\ref{fig_7} (a).
-The settling time of both fingers is below 1 $sec$.
+This controller is able to coordinate the motions of the two fingers within the soft gripper as Fig.~\ref{fig_7} (a).
+The settling time of each finger is approximately 0.6 $sec$, making the soft gripper comparable to traditional grippers.
+The tracking error of the two fingers is within 1 $deg$ compared to the $\textnormal{proj}(Y_d)$.
 To further evaluate the performance of the controller, sensor noise and disturbance are added as Fig.~\ref{fig_7} (b) and (c).
-The feedback loop can compensate for the sensor noise as Fig.~\ref{fig_7} (b) The root-mean-square error (RMSE) of the sensor noise is around $\pm$ 2 $deg$~\cite{yang2023control}.
-The RMSE of the feedforward control only and feedforward and feedback control of simulations are approximately 5 deg and 2.3 $deg$ respectively.
-Thus, the feedback loop outperforms in handling the noise.
+The feedback loop can compensate for the sensor noise as Fig.~\ref{fig_7} (b).
+The root-mean-square error (RMSE) of the sensor noise is set as $\pm$ 2 $deg$~\cite{yang2023control}.
+The RMSE of the two fingers is within 0.5 $deg$, so the sensor noise does not affect the systems' output.

 The disturbance here is regarded as the soft fingers are hitting by an external force.
-The results show that the controller is capable of adjusting the system back to the reference faster than feedforward control as Fig.~\ref{fig_7} (c).
-Moreover, the amplitude of the errors of feedforward controller $(0.4~rad)$ is larger than that of the feedback loop $(0.2~rad)$.
+The results show that the controller is capable of adjusting the system back to the reference as Fig.~\ref{fig_7} (c).
+The amplitude of the errors for both fingers is within 0.1 $rad$, so the feedback control can handle the disturbance.
 The simulation results validate the \textit{Theorem \ref{thm_fb}} and (\ref{eqn_thm92}).
 The experimental results can be referenced in Sec.~\ref{subsec44} and \ref{subsec45}.